microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/conversationthread_post_posts.md

 # Create Post

-Create a new post to the specified thread.
+Create a new post in the specified thread.
 You can specify both the parent conversation and the thread, or, you can specify the thread without referencing the parent conversation.

 ### Prerequisites